mluigi/EliteBoy/README.md

 ### Done
 - Show Profile from ED Companion Api.
 - Show last visited system with stations e bodies
-- Show station with informations, market prices and ships sold.
+- Show station with informations, market prices, ships and modules sold.

 ### Todo
-- Show list of modules sold at a station
 - Search for a station or a system with filters
 - Search nearest service
 - Show news from Galnet